patrickfuller/fomms-2015/file_formats/README.md

 #####You want to output code results, but your data doesn't fit nicely into a plain text file.

 So, you adopt an all-too-common short-term solution.
 You end up making your own format, or modifying a format you are familiar with (e.g. molfile, pdb).
+Look at the files in [custom_format_examples](custom_format_examples) for real-world examples that we've personally had to handle.

 This may fix the problem today, but is a poor long-term solution.
 This is what we call [technical debt](http://en.wikipedia.org/wiki/Technical_debt), and it's a common symptom of working hard instead of working smart.
 You may save a couple of hours now, but you will pay that time back with interest due to multiple factors: